raidancampbell/raidancampbell.github.io.source/content/posts/abusing-context-part-ii.md

 	n := runtime.Stack(buf[:], false) // get the current callstack as a string sc := bufio.NewScanner(bytes.NewReader(buf[:n]))
 	var (
-		deadlineType, cancelType, valueType, emptyType uintptr // hold the type descriptor pointers for each of the context implementations stackMatch                                     int     // used to count our way up the stack, as the stack is constant the lowest few levels and we need to leverage that
+        // hold the type itab pointers for each of the context implementations deadlineType, cancelType, valueType, emptyType uintptr
+         // used to count our way up the stack,
+         // as the stack is constant the lowest few levels and we need to leverage that stackMatch int
 	)
 	for sc.Scan() { // for each line (walking up the stack from here)
 		// if the line doesn't match, skip.